How to Build a CRM Solution for your Business from Scratch

 These documents are created based on the different types of users that will be using your solution.
 Specify how they will interact with the CRM, describe how the system will assist them in performing their tasks, and decide what features should be created for each company’s department.

-Try to look at your software from the perspective of its end users; understand their pains, and how the system will solve them while meeting all your commercial goals.
+Try to look at your custom CRM software from the perspective of its end users; understand their pains, and how the system will solve them while meeting all your commercial goals.
 Software development vendors will help you structure all the collected information and turn it into FRS and SRS documents.

 6. Staff Training Considerations

 While you are developing your solution, you need to decide on staff training.
 Your employees need to understand how the system works and how they can use its features in their work.

 You can either rely on your internal department to create user documentation or ask the development company to create training materials.
 A possible solution includes in-software onboarding to help employees get a better grasp of the main functionality.